risk-first/website/estimating/Fixing-Scrum.md

 > "The goal of this activity is to inspect and adapt the product being built...
 Everyone in attendance gets clear visibility into what is occurring and has an opportunity to help guide the forthcoming development to ensure that the most business-appropriate solution is created." - Essential Scrum (p26), _Rubin_

 In Risk-First, we tend to call this validation step [Meeting Reality](/Glossary.md#meet-reality):  you are creating a [feedback loop](/Cadence.md) in order to minimise risk.
 What is the risk you are minimising?
 Essentially, we are trying to reduce the risk of the developers _building the wrong thing_, which could be due to misunderstanding of requirements, or perfectionism, or because the piece of work was ill-conceived in the first place.
-In Risk First, the risk of building the wrong thing is called [Feature Risk](/Feature-Risk.md).
+In Risk-First, the risk of building the wrong thing is called [Feature Risk](/Feature-Risk.md).

 ![Feature Risk mitigated by Meeting Reality](/images/generated/estimating/scrum/scrum1.png)